hyuncat/hyuncat/README.md

 1. **RichStudio** _(UND Hur Lab)_ - A web-based application which implements a novel biological pathway clustering algorithm based on gene-level similarity.
 Hoping to release it as a package and write a publication by the end of summer!
 2. **DNA-origami** _(Columbia Gang Lab)_ - Developing algorithms and programmatic interfaces for finding optimal # of unique voxels and DNA bindings to create a desired nanoparticle unit lattice.
 3. **SmartCane** _(Columbia IRT Lab)_ - Implementing CV-based solutions for obstacle recognition for use in a haptic-powered smart walking cane.

+### 🎧 Other interests:
+Outside of coding, I love music!
+I play violin in the Columbia University Orchestra and am involved in chamber music.
+I also like drawing and playing tennis in my free time.

 ### 💬 Contact me:
 Feel free to reach out at ssh2198@columbia.edu!
 I'm always happy to create and work on new stuff.